-Advantages & Disadvantages of Pasteurization
+Advantages & Disadvantages of Milk Pasteurization

+What are the benefits of pasteurization?
 Chances are, you’ve been told that milk must be pasteurized to prevent illness.
 In some states, selling raw milk is actually against the law.
 However, it may not be the raw milk that’s so dangerous.

 What is Pasteurization?

 The act of pasteurization is heating milk to a set temperature and keeping it there for a specific amount of time.
 The idea here is to kill unhealthy bacteria.
 Unfortunately, the heat cannot only target bad bacteria.
 The heat also kills probiotics and other good bacteria in the milk.
 In addition, vitamins and minerals are damaged, making them all but useless to the body.

 Actually, there are three types of pasteurization: ultra, high-temp and low-temp.